Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Method

-\mypar{Color transfer.} Although our model mitigates most inconsistencies, we observe occasional biases in lighting or color between different defocus levels.
-To address this, we optionally apply a post-processing step that aligns the color distribution of the target bokeh image with the pivot image.

-Inspired by the classic color transfer method of~\citet{reinhardColorTransferImages2001}, we operate in the $L^*a^*b^*$ color space, leveraging the fact that blur primarily alters image variance rather than its mean.
-Let \(\mathcal{I}_p\) be the pivot (source) image and \(\mathcal{I}_i\) the target image.
-We update each channel \(c\) of \(\mathcal{I}_i\) as:
+Although our model mitigates most inconsistencies, we observe occasional biases in lighting or color between different defocus levels.
+To address this, we apply a post-processing step that aligns the color distribution of the target bokeh image with the pivot, inspired by the classic color-transfer method of~\citet{reinhardColorTransferImages2001}.
+We operate in the $L^*a^*b^*$ color space and update each channel $C$ of image \(I_{\text{tgt}}\) as:

-thus matching channel-wise color statistics.
-This preserves the mean while scaling the variance, harmonizing the color in the image without degrading bokeh (see supplementary).
+thus matching channel-wise first- and second-order statistics.
+This preserves perceptual sharpness relationships yet harmonizes lighting and color across the image pair.